sinaatalay/rendercv/README.md

 ![Grammarly for RenderCV](https://raw.githubusercontent.com/sinaatalay/rendercv/main/docs/assets/images/grammarly.gif)

-It also validates the input file, and if there are any problems, it tells users where the problems are and how they can fix them.
+It also validates the input file.
+If there are any problems, it tells users where the problems are and how they can fix them.

 ![CLI of RenderCV](https://raw.githubusercontent.com/sinaatalay/rendercv/main/docs/assets/images/cli.gif)